artoliukkonen/serverless-appsync-cloudfront/README.md

 serverless client deploy --no-generate-client
 ```

-Use this parameter if you do not want to delete the contents of your bucket before deployment.
+Use this parameter if you do not want to generate the client code before deploying.
 Files uploaded during deployment will still replace any corresponding files already in your bucket.

 ---